awill1786/Credit_Risk_Analysis/README.md

 ## Summary

-In Summary, the Naive Random Oversampling, SMOTE Oversampling, Undersampling, and Combination models have all have relatively low recall scores with the highest being from the
+In Summary, the Naive Random Oversampling, SMOTE Oversampling, Undersampling, and Combination models have all have relatively low recall scores with the highest being from the Naive Random Oversampling at 68%.
+The next best model out of the six machine learning models used, was the Balanced Random Forest Classifier model